Umuzi-org/ACN-syllabus/content/teaching-curriculum/quick-familiarity-1/_index.md

 * For each of the 3 chapters:

-  1) Describe which of the techniques you already apply pretty well when you teach
+  a) Describe which of the techniques you already apply pretty well when you teach

-    a.
-Describe how you apply the technique.
+    a) Describe how you apply the technique.

-    a.
-Explain how you know that the technique works.
+    b) Explain how you know that the technique works.

-  2) Which technique do you think has the greatest potential to improve your teaching abilities(choose 1)?
+  b) Which technique do you think has the greatest potential to improve your teaching abilities(choose 1)?
 Be sure to motivate your choice with some sound reasoning.

 ## How to submit your work: